Marketing

 Inbound Marketing Definition

-Inbound marketing, sometimes referred to as content marketing, is a marketing strategy that focuses on ”pulling” customers in with useful and informational content.
-Its emphasis is on education and spending time with people to create a deeper, more genuine connection with them.
+Inbound marketing is a strategy that pulls customers in with useful, engaging, and educational content.
+The main goal of inbound marketing is to create a deeper, more genuine connection with consumers.

 1. Attract